calaldees/teacherEducation/teacherEducation/literacy.md

     * activities designed to decode words and understand language should require prior knowledge and understanding
 * vocabulary should be revisited in different ways to cement it
     * collaborative learning. students should be given the opportunity to discuss vocabulary
-* DARTS - directed activities relating to texts:
+* Bell Foundation [Great Idea: DARTs](https://www.bell-foundation.org.uk/eal-programme/guidance/effective-teaching-of-eal-learners/great-ideas/darts/) - directed activities relating to texts:
     * analyse or reconstruct
     * highlight words in different categories (e.g words they did not understand is a category)
     * match key words to their definitions